KoryNunn/es-twentysixnext/README.md

 x; // -> 10
 ```

+UPDATE: FIXED! latest browsers and node now throw.

-Declairing a const without immediately assigning a value results in `undefined` as expected,
+~Declairing a const without immediately assigning a value results in `undefined` as expected,
-which is effectivly totally pointless.
+which is effectivly totally pointless.~

 ```
 const x; -> undefined, forever.
 Pointless.
 ```

+UPDATE: FIXED! latest browsers and node now throw.

 # iterators + for..of